 The public liability insurance cost for a trade business can be affected by a range of different factors.

-A public liability policy could cost from as little as $500 for a sole trader needing the minimum cover, through to $100,000+ for a much larger or higher-risk trade businesses.
+A public liability policy could cost less than $500 for a sole trader needing the minimum cover, through to $100,000+ for a much larger or higher-risk trade businesses.

 Click the button below for a quote, or keep scrolling to read our public liability cost guide.